ccano2011/wedding-app/README.md

 - Refactor the application using Styled-Components to improve code legibility & maintainance
 - Use CSS framework to incorporate animations
 - Add a rotating photo gallery for "Our Story" component
+- Add Admin privileges w/ proper Associations to the Rails back-end
 <!-- - Implement Full CRUD to the RSVP component -->

 ***